quarzz/CoolEvents/README.md

-# SharedNotes
+# CoolEvents
-Secure application for sharing notes between users
+Secure application for managing and sharing events between users